deepgram/content/articles/en/community/resolve-no-close-frame-received-stt-1309316665250418689.md

 4. **SDK and Libraries:**
    - If using an SDK, make sure it’s up to date.
 Older SDKs might not handle certain connection scenarios optimally.
-   - For Deepgram’s Python SDK, you can check for the latest version [here](https://github.com/deepgram/deepgram-python-sdk).
+   - Review [Deepgram SDKs Documentation](https://developers.deepgram.com/docs/deepgram-sdks) for more details

 ### Alternative Solution: REST API